freedbygrace/SQL/SETUP_COMPLETE.md

-# 🎉 Financial Fraud Detection Database - Setup Complete!
+# 🎉 Business Analytics Database - Setup Complete!

 ## ✅ What Has Been Created